0%

 Penetration Testing as a Service (PTaaS) is a modern, cloud-based approach to security testing.
 It replaces slow, one-off consultant-driven pentests with an on-demand platform that delivers faster, more flexible results.

 Instead of waiting weeks for a report, PTaaS gives you real-time findings through an interactive dashboard.
 It combines automated tools with manual testing by security experts, so you catch both common and complex vulnerabilities.
+Leading PTaaS companies now offer specialized pentesting platforms that help teams run targeted tests across APIs, networks, and applications in one place.

 Key features include: